stefanbesler/struckig/documentation/index.md

 ## Install Struckig

-Before you can use this library to blazingly fast calculating trajectory for your PLC project, you'll need to install it.
+Before you can use this library to blazingly fast calculate trajectories for your PLC project, you'll need to install it.
 You can either compile the library ourself or, easier, use a precompiled library. *Struckig* doesn't have any dependencies to properitary libraries, so usually the precompiled library *just works*.

 <button onClick="location.href='userguide/installation.html'" type="button">Install.</button>